paulonteri/freelance-marketplace/README.md

 ### Payments (Optional)

+This app curretly uses the **M-Pesa Express** (LIPA NA M-PESA Online API / STK Push) and **Business To Customer (B2C)** (Pay Outs / Bulk Disbursements) APIs.
+See more in `/utils/JobMpesaPaymentHelper.php`.

-Sign up for an [MPESA Daraja API account](https://developer.safaricom.co.ke/) and set up a payment gateway for the application.
+Get started by signing up for an [MPESA Daraja API account](https://developer.safaricom.co.ke/) and set up a payment gateway for the application.

 The next step is to create a new sandbox app by clicking on the Add a New App button and give it a name.
-Ensure you select both Lipa na Mpesa Sandbox and Mpesa Sandbox.
+Ensure you select both *Lipa na Mpesa Sandbox* and *Mpesa Sandbox*.

 Take note of the following from the dashboard and set them as environment variables:

 - `MPESA_CONSUMER_KEY`
 - `MPESA_CONSUMER_SECRET`
 - `MPESA_PASSKEY`
+- `MPESA_SECURITY_CREDENTIAL`
+- `MPESA_BUSINESS_SHORT_CODE`

+Tip, the above can be easily found from the [API simulators](https://developer.safaricom.co.ke/APIs) in the Safaricom developer portal.

 Note that for the Mpesa callbacks to work the app must be accessible from the internet and the correct host has been set via the `HOST_URL` environment variable.